robloxarchiver/dx9lua/README.md

 Step 4: Copy the path of the folder you made the build in and open VSCode.
 Go to the Extensions tab and click the 3 dots, then click `install from .vsix`.
 Paste in the path you copied, and open the build file.
 Now dx9lua should now be installed and ready for use!

 ![](https://github.com/RobloxArchiver/dx9lua/blob/main/images/build_installation_4.gif)

+# Contributors

+- supg (Gave a list of undocumented functions to add)